asm89/stack-cors/README.md

 use Asm89\Stack\Cors;

 $app = new Cors($app, array(
-    'allowedHeaders'      => array('x-allowed-header', 'x-other-allowed-header'),
+    // you can use array('*') to allow any headers 'allowedHeaders'      => array('x-allowed-header', 'x-other-allowed-header'),
-    'allowedMethods'      => array('DELETE', 'GET', 'POST', 'PUT'),
+    // you can use array('*') to allow any methods 'allowedMethods'      => array('DELETE', 'GET', 'POST', 'PUT'),
-    'allowedOrigins'      => array('localhost'),
+    // you can use array('*') to allow requests from any origin 'allowedOrigins'      => array('localhost'),
     'exposedHeaders'      => false,
     'maxAge'              => false,